 Anyone who suffered injuries or health conditions due to vaping should speak with a Chicago Juul vaping lawyer as soon as possible.

-Vaping is not without its own health risks and issues.
-Common side effects of vaping include dry mouth and coughing.
+Some of the known common side effects of vaping include dry mouth and coughing.
 Although the long-term side effects of vaping are not presently well known, Juul and other e-cigarettes have been linked to serious health problems, including severe lung injuries, nicotine addiction, seizures, and an elevated risk of heart attacks and strokes.